MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/data-types.md

 | User local | Sunday, May 19, 2019<br>4:00 AM | Saturday, May 18, 2019<br>9:00 PM | Sunday, May 19, 2019<br>8:00 AM |
 | Time zone independent | Sunday, May 19, 2019<br>4:00 AM | Sunday, May 19, 2019<br>4:00 AM |  Sunday, May 19, 2019<br>4:00 AM |

-SQL Server has [**Datetime**, **Datetime2**, and other date/time data types](https://docs.microsoft.com/en-us/sql/t-sql/functions/date-and-time-data-types-and-functions-transact-sql?view=sql-server-2017) that don't include a time-zone offset.
-Canvas apps assume these values are stored in UTC and treated as **User local** because the database doesn't indicate how to interpret them.
+SQL Server has [**Datetime**, **Datetime2**, and other date/time data types](https://docs.microsoft.com/en-us/sql/t-sql/functions/date-and-time-data-types-and-functions-transact-sql?view=sql-server-2017) that don't include a time-zone offset and don't indicate which time zone they are in.
+Canvas apps assume these values are stored in UTC and treated as **User local**.
 If the values are meant to be time-zone independent, correct for the UTC translations by using the [**TimeZoneOffset**](function-dateadd-datediff.md#converting-to-utc) function.
+Canvas apps will strip the time zone information included with **Datetimeoffset** fields and replace it with UTC.

 For **User local** date/times, canvas apps use the time zone of the browser or device, but model-driven apps use the user's setting in Common Data Service.
 These settings typically match, but results will differ if these settings differ.

-### UTC and Time-zone independent

-Common Data Service stores **User local** date/time values in [UTC (Coordinated Universal Time)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
-No translation is required for these values as they flow in and out of a canvas app.

-Common Data Service also has **Time zone independent** date/time values.
-These values are translated in and out of UTC with the inverse of the app user's time zone offset, compensating for the time zone offset applied when displayed or entered.

 ### Numeric equivalents